pvz22/Network_pleiotropy/README.md

 # Network_pleiotropy
-This repo contains all scripts used for analysis in "Topology of the regulatory netowrk can explain differences in the pleiotropy of cis- and trans-acting mutations."
+This repo contains all scripts used for analysis in "Topology of the regulatory network can explain differences in the pleiotropy of cis- and trans-acting mutations."